 4. Trusting the Trucker's Insurance Company

 Even if a truck driver seems obviously responsible for an accident and the resulting injuries, their employer will almost inevitably fight tooth and nail to avoid liability.
 Standing beside them in every case is their insurance company, who will do everything it can to represent its client's interests.

 After truck accidents, that means the insurer does what it can to get the trucking company off the hook or downplay its liability.
-Some strategies for that are under-handed, such as contacting the victim and pretending to be on their side while secretly looking for ways to sabotage the claim.
+Some strategies for that are straightforward, while others are far more questionable or under-handed.
 Below are a few of the methods we've seen them use.

 - "Accepting" liability.
 Folks should always be wary of an insurance company quickly agreeing to accept liability of any sort after a truck accident.
 In some cases that's a lead-in to an unfairly low settlement offer, while in others the liability they refer to relates only to property damage—a completely different issue than liability for an injury claim, yet if a victim believes the company's acceptance also covers their injuries then they may let time and evidence get away from them without realizing they were hoodwinked.

 - Offering you an advance on a settlement.
 If an insurer can't fully clear their client of liability, they'll at least try to minimize its obligation.
 In those cases they reach out to truck accident victims and make quick, low-figure settlement offers or an advance on a "TBD" settlement, not clarifying that taking either generally means accepting unfair terms and being blocked from pursuing further damages if the victim's injuries worsen.